Not-Yug-Sharma/Notes-Obsidian/README.md

 Yes and no. Yes because after starting off in the field of <b>IT</b> it is absolutely necessary to be aware about and know how to use git.
 So better start now rather than to worry about it later.<br><hr><br> No because you are not required to learn from my notes.
 I am also doing this to be familiar to git and be able to use it naturally.

 # Empty files: Is my Obsidian broken?
 No, well maybe.
-I all files are shown as empty then maybe, but most files do have something on them. chapters not covered in class will be empty as they are <strong>NOT COVERED</strong>.
+If all files are shown as empty then maybe, but most files do have something on them. chapters not covered in class will be empty as they are <strong>NOT COVERED</strong>.
 They will be updated as time goes on.
 Those empty files are created so I can make a proper-functioning [[CONTENTS]] Menu for easier navigation through Obsidian.

 # Final remarks: